torchwind/ICIP2025_REBUTTAL/README.md

 # ICIP2025_rebuttal

-We provide the reconstruction results of COLMAP on the KITTI-360 dataset.
+We provide the the sample input images and reconstruction results of COLMAP on the KITTI-360 dataset.
 Without any additional preprocessing or parameter tuning, COLMAP failed to produce valid reconstructions on 3 out of the 5 scenes (Seq 1, Seq 2, and Seq 5).

 The pipeline of using colmap is illustrated as following: